ethanolle/bloxRouteClientServer/README.md

 * remove
 * getAll
 * get

-#### Examples:
-* `./main --queue-service=rabbitmq --queue-name=request_queue --request-type=add --data=A`
-* `./main --queue-service=rabbitmq --queue-name=request_queue --request-type=getAll`

-Note that I allowed the client to modify the queue name and service, rather than hardcoding them, to allow the client to communicate with multiple queue-services/queue-names.

 ## Notes
 This project was a fun learning experience for me in using Golang and RabbitMQ.
 I may not have been able to complete it without the help of online resources, such as chatGpt for debugging/ideas and Stack Overflow for understanding RabbitMQ and installation issues with Homebrew🙃.